 Indonesia has ratified the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) that is contained in Law No. 7 Year 1984, enacted on 24 July 1984.
 The Law No. 8 Year 2016 on Persons with Disabilities has ensured a special treatment for women with disabilities.
 This is stipulated in Article 5 of the Law No. 8 Year 2016.
 Moreover, the Law No. 8 Year 2016 also pays special attention to women with disabilities, which was manifested in Article 125, 126, and 127.

 Even though from a normative point of view the rights of women with disabilities are also regulated in the Law No. 8 Year 2016, at the implementation the legal instrument does not fully accommodate all conditions of women with disabilities, including in preventing and handling violence cases against women with disabilities.
-The bill is lex specialis because it complements other laws which protect women and women with disabilities from sexual violence such as Law No. 1 Year 1974 on Marriage, Law No. 23 Year 2004, and Penal Code.
+The draft bill of the Elimination of Sexual Violence is lex specialis because it complements other laws which protect women and women with disabilities from sexual violence such as Law No. 1 Year 1974 on Marriage, Law No. 23 Year 2004, and Penal Code.
 Also, it regulates the prevention, post-protection, reasonable accommodation, and remedies to the victims and families.
 Therefore, women with disabilities encourage the Indonesian Legislative Body to pass the Bill of the Elimination of Sexual Violence.

 Women with disabilities continuously experience discrimination in the fields of education, work, leadership participation, decision-making position, and suffer high-level physical, mental, and sexual abuse.
 Multiple and intersecting forms of discrimination and stigma endured by women and girls with disabilities have made them vulnerable to physical and sexual abuses, as well as exploitation by members of family and other people.

 One of the challenges in the efforts to protect the rights of persons with disabilities in Indonesia is related to the existing policies that were enacted before the ratification of CRPD or the enactment of the Law No. 8 Year 2016.
-These policies are not only biased against disability, but they also contain gender-bias, rendering women with disabilities prone to multiple discriminations.
+These policies are not only biased against disability, but they also contain gender-bias, rendering women with disabilities prone to multiple discrimination.
 Some of existing regulations that are still discriminative against women with disabilities are:

 The Law No. 1 Year 1974 concerning Marriage that allows the practice of poligamy for husbands whose wives become physically disabled or afflicted by an incurable disease; and a provision stipulating that one of the requirements to file for divorce is if one party becomes physically disabled or afflicted by a disease that renders the said party unable to fulfill his/her obligations as a husband/wife.
 Article four (4) states that men are eligible to get married to another woman under four requirements.
 One of them is if the women belong to physical disorder and terminally ill.